THE RAREST LOUIS VUITTON BOOK EVER

 AFTER LAWSUIT AGAINST LV COMPLETELY RECALLED BY PUBLISHER AND DESTROYED - SO IT WAS NEVER RELEASED ON THE MARKET WE NEVER SAW A FACTORY SEALED ONE ON THE MARKET BEFORE A ONE-OFF CHANCE IN YOUR COLLECTORS LIFE

-You are bidding on a fantastic hardcover book featuring beautiful Louis Vuitton images that has been completely recalled by the publisher.
+You are ding on a fantastic hardcover book featuring beautiful Louis Vuitton images that has been completely recalled by the publisher.
 It is now exceptionally rare.
 This is a brand new copy in pristine mint condition.

 This first edition book was published in September, 2007 and after a lawsuit all of the copies were destroyed.
 This book has a beautiful gold cover and is very large size (12" x 12") with full color glossy pages.
 The book weighs almost three pounds shipped